MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 12. Wait for the program to end, then review the model output.
 13. Write down the Model ID in the terminal output.
 You will need it for the next part of the lab.

-## Test your custom Form Recognizer model
+## Test your custom Document Intelligence model

 1. In the **21-custom-form** folder, in the subfolder for your preferred language (**C-Sharp** or **Python**), expand the **test-model** folder.

 2. Right-click the **test-model** folder and select **open an integrated terminal**.

-3. In the terminal for the **test-model** folder, install the Form Recognizer package by running the appropriate command for your language preference:
+3. In the terminal for the **test-model** folder, install the Document Intelligence package by running the appropriate command for your language preference:

 **C#**